10 Reasons Tokyo DisneySea Is Disney’s Best Park

 The park uses everything from Venetian gondolas to the elevated Tokyo DisneySea Electric Railway, which is their version of the PeopleMover, in my opinion.
 Boats, cars, and other forms of transportation abound, not only serving utilitarian purposes, but also giving the park that ever-important kinetic energy.

-7. Great Versions of the Best Attractions.
+5. Great Versions of the Best Attractions.

-6. It Does America Better.
+4. It Does America Better.

 Being that the first three Disney theme parks were all built in America and are rooted to varying degrees in Americana, it’s a bold assertion to claim that a theme park in Japan does America better.
 But this blog is all about bold assertions.
-Tokyo DisneySea’s American Waterfront port of call is the largest port in the park, and has a level of detail the US parks seem to reserve for exotic locales, while taking more superficial approaches to areas based on America itself.
+Tokyo DisneySea’s American Waterfront port of call is the largest in the park, and has a level of detail the US parks seem to reserve for exotic locales, while taking more superficial approaches to areas based on America itself.

 Don’t get me wrong, I love Main Street USA and the American Adventure, but in the latter, once you get past the amazing American Adventure attraction, there’s not a ton of detail to the pavilion.
 It’s just a large mansion.
 Contrast that with the Morocco pavilion.
 Other Americana in the U.S. parks delicately toes the line between sentimentality and kitschy.

 American Waterfront turns the idea of Americana in Disney theme parks on its head, offering an area that’s romanticized, and always loaded with realistic and gritty detail.
-Attractions like Tower of Terror and Big Band Beat are Disney at its best, and there’s even an ocean-liner with a lounge themed to Teddy Roosevelt on board.
-Need I say more?
+Thanks to an asset from its sub-ports, Cape Cod and Toyville Trolley Park, American Waterfront is easily the #1 port in Tokyo DisneySea.
+There’s even an ocean-liner with a lounge themed to Teddy Roosevelt on board.
+Need I say more?!

-4. Sindbad’s Storybook Voyage
+3. Sindbad’s Storybook Voyage

 If Tokyo DisneySea gets penalized for not having classics like Haunted Mansion and Pirates of the Caribbean, every other park gets penalized for not having new-classic Sindbad’s Storybook Voyage.